hanabi/hanabi.github.io/README.md

 ### The Ambiguous Finesse

 * Sometimes, the person who is supposed to blind play a card into a *Finesse* is ambiguous.
+For example, in a 4-player game:
+  * Nothing is played on the stacks.
+  * Alice clues Donald about a red 2 as a *Play clue*.
-For example, on the first turn of a 4-player game, Player 1 clues player 4 about a Red 2.
-Both player 2 and player 3 have red 1 on their *Finesse Position*.
+  * Both Bob AND Cathy have red 1 on their *Finesse Position*.
-* In this situation, player 2 would think it is a *Reverse Finesse* directed at player 3, and discard.
-Next, player 3 might think that player 2 made a mistake and "missed" the *Finesse*, discarding himself.
+  * Bob will think that it is a *Reverse Finesse* directed at Cathy, and he will discard.
+  * Next, Cathy thinks that Bob made a mistake and "missed" the *Finesse*.
+Cathy discards.
-* Here, player 3 is actually the one making the mistake.
+* Here, Cathy is actually the one making the mistake.
 It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
-If player 2 is discarding, then it means that player 3 also has the exact same copy of the card, and player 3 should immediately blind play.
+If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind play.
-  * It is also possible that player 2 is performing a special move called a *Pass Bluff* (which is covered later on in the document).
+* From Cathy's perspective, it is also possible that Bob is performing a special move called a *Pass Bluff* (which is covered later on in the document).

 ### The Positional Discard (Indicating a Play with a Discard)